codeghar/docker-compose-salt-stack/README.md

 ## master/saltstack.list

-Configures the repo to always track latest release.
+Configures a deb repo to always track latest release.
 Modify it to track a specific version.
-Modify *master/Dockerfile* as well to synchronize changes.
+Modify *./master/Dockerfile* as well to synchronize changes.
 More information at https://repo.saltstack.com/#ubuntu.

 ## minion/Dockerfile